Adventure Cove Waterpark guide

 Having spent a good part of my 21 years of existence perspiring profusely, I find comfort in knowing that there are pockets of cool that offer respite when the heat gets unbearable: pools, beaches and waterparks.
 They are, for the sweaty Singaporean, heaven on earth.

-Adventure Cove Waterpark’s attractions can be divided into three categories: adventure rides, non-rides, and ultimate marine encounters.
+Adventure Cove Waterpark’s attractions can be divided into 3 categories: adventure rides, non-rides, and marine encounters.

 Upon entry, changing rooms and lockers are located on your left.

-Lockers are located strategically at the entrance, and come in two sizes.
-It costs $10 to rent the smaller one and $20 for the larger one per day.
+Lockers are located strategically at the entrance, and come in 2 sizes.
+It costs $10 to rent the smaller one and $20 for the larger one.
+You can access your locker anytime you want during the day.

-Note: The smaller locker should be able to comfortably accommodate two regular backpacks.
+The smaller locker should be able to comfortably fit 2 regular sized backpacks.

-Alternatively, take a leisurely stroll to Bluwater Bay to deposit your belongings at the lockers there.
-Bluwater Bay is closer to the attractions.
+If the lockers by the entrance are full during peak periods, take a stroll to Bluwater Bay to deposit your belongings at the lockers there.
+Bluwater Bay happens to be closer to the attractions, so this might come in handy.

 Cabanas near Bluwater Bay.

-Renting a cabana comes with perks like F&B vouchers worth up to $47, two towels and a locker to stow away all your belongings.
-Cabana bookings come on a first-come, first-serve basis – you can book one at the Guest Services Counter inside the park, located near the entrance.
+Renting a cabana comes with perks like F&B vouchers worth up to $35, 2 towels, and a locker to stow all your belongings .
+Cabana bookings come on a first-come, first-serve basis – you can book one at the Guest Services Counter inside the park, located near the entrance when you arrive.
+Else, make a booking in advance on RWS’ website to play safe.

 Note: Cabana bookings are not inclusive of entry tickets.